Team997Coders/MiniPanTiltTeensy/README.md

 ## Usage

 1. Use Realterm to connect to the teensy COM port (COM4 on my Windows 10 system).
 (56700, 8, 1, N which is the Realterm default)
+2. See the serial commands documented in the [CommandProcessor.process()](https://github.com/Team997Coders/MiniPanTiltTeensy/blob/master/src/main/java/CommandProcessor.java) method.

+or...<p>

+1. Use a joystick and the above referenced driver project.